AnyChart/docs.anychart.com/Basic_Charts_Types/Funnel_Chart.md

   chart.labels()
     .position('outsideRight');  // place labels to the right

-  chart.connectorLength(25);    // set 25px connectors length
+  chart.connectorLength(45);    // set 45px connectors length
 ```

-Using these settings we have set each label 25px to the right from the each funnel point.
+Using these settings we have set each label 45px to the right from the each funnel point.
 Using {api:anychart.ui.LabelsFactory#textFormatter}**.textFormatter()**{api} method we can adjust content for the labels.

 {sample}BCT\_FunnelChart\_10{sample}

 ### Overlapping

 After adjusting content of the funnel labels some of them moved to prevent overlapping.
 You can control overlapping using {api:anychart.charts.Funnel#overlapMode}**.overlapMode()**{api}.
-Sample below demonstrates both **noOverlap** and **allowOverlap** states of labels.
+Sample below demonstrates labels with allowed overlapping state.

 ```
-var firstFunnel = anychart.funnel(data);
-firstFunnel.overlapMode('noOverlap')      // prevent labels overlapping

-var secondFunnel = anychart.funnel(data);
+var chart = anychart.funnel(data);
-secondFunnel.overlapMode('allowOverlap')  // allow labels overlapping
+chart.overlapMode('allowOverlap')  // allow labels overlapping
 ```

 *Note:* if you want to hide connectors set **null** value for {api:anychart.charts.Funnel#connectorStroke}**.connectorsStroke()**{api} method.